mirror/dd-wrt/src/router/python/Doc/library/asyncio-protocol.rst

       Set the *high*- and *low*-water limits for write flow control.

-      These two values control when call the protocol's :meth:`pause_writing` and :meth:`resume_writing` methods are called.
+      These two values (measured in number of bytes) control when the protocol's
+      :meth:`pause_writing` and :meth:`resume_writing` methods are called.
       If specified, the low-water limit must be less than or equal to the high-water limit.
 Neither *high* nor *low* can be negative.

+      :meth:`pause_writing` is called when the buffer size becomes greater than or equal to the *high* value.
+If writing has been paused, :meth:`resume_writing` is called when the buffer size becomes less than or equal to the *low* value.

       The defaults are implementation-specific.
-If only the high-water limit is given, the low-water limit defaults to a implementation-specific value less than or equal to the high-water limit.
+If only the high-water limit is given, the low-water limit defaults to an implementation-specific value less than or equal to the high-water limit.
 Setting *high* to zero forces *low* to zero as well, and causes :meth:`pause_writing` to be called whenever the